Company formation and registration in the Netherlands

-A set up package for a holding company (a BV) with standard articles including notarial expenses, the client acceptance process and assistance with bank account opening is estimated at € 3.500, ex.
+A set up package for a company (a BV) with standard articles, including notarial expenses, is estimated at € 1.200-2,000, ex.
 VAT, one time.

-In case of solely assistance with the formation, the fee for incorporation and the notary shall be lower.
+In case of solely assistance with the formation and standard articles, the fee for incorporation and the notary is lower.

 Which kind of Dutch legal entities are used?

-Most common legal form in the Netherlands nowadays for holding, finance, royalty and operational activities is the private limited liability company (BV = Besloten Vennootschap).
-Under Dutch law there is a high level of flexibility for the BV.
+Most common legal form in the Netherlands is the private limited liability company (BV = Besloten Vennootschap).
+It is used for holding, finance, royalty and operational activities.
+Under Dutch law a BV gives a high level of flexibility.
 For example more than for the NV (NV = Naamloze Vennootschap).

-A BV should have a board of directors existing of at least one director and a general meeting of at least one shareholder.
-A BV may also have a board of supervisory directors.
-In case of good governance of the BV the shareholders, board members and supervisory directors can not be held liable for the debts of the BV.
+A BV should have a board of directors existing of at least one director and a general meeting of one or more shareholders.
+A BV can also have a board of supervisory directors.
+The shareholders, board members and supervisory directors shall comply with good governance rules.
+If followed, you can not be held liable for the debts of the BV.